vermont42/Podcasts/README.md

 * Average Length: 29:24

 ### Waiting for Review
-* Description: Two Daves discuss their journeys in the world of independent iOS development, from side-gigging to full time.
+* Description: An iOS developer and a guest discuss their journeys in the world of independent iOS development, from side-gigging to full time.
 * Website: https://waitingforreview.com
 * Feed: https://waitingforreview.com/feed/podcast/
 * Twitter: [@wfrpodcast](https://twitter.com/wfrpodcast)